tendermint/tendermint/docs/qa/method.md

 ---

-The (first iteration of the) QA process as described [here][releases] is applied to version v0.34.x in order to have a set of results acting as benckmarking baseline.
+The (first iteration of the) QA process as described [here][releases] is applied to version v0.34.x in order to have a set of results acting as benchmarking baseline.
 This baseline is then compared with results obtained in later versions.

 Out of the testnet-based test cases described in [releases][releases] we are focusing on two of them: